jhirner/LMS-migrator/README.md

 Make sure the program and its requirements are installed (see [*Installation*](#installation) and [*But really, how do I install it?*](#but-really-how-do-i-install-it).
 1. It's recommended to make a new folder on your computer to keep things tidy & make sure your files are safe.
 You can call it anything you want, but let's use `lms_migrator` for clarity. **Important:** Always back up your course files before using LMS Migrator!
 2. Your new folder needs to have two files in it:
-	* The Common Cartridge export of your previous semester's course, which you can download from your LMS.
-For example, *old_course.imscc*.
+	* The Common Cartridge export (.imscc file) from your previous semester's course, which you can download from your LMS.
+		* Although you can use any file name you want, it may make your workflow more straightforward to rename the file you download from your LMS to *old_course.imscc*.
 		* Not sure how to export your course?
 Click for directions using [Canvas](https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-export-a-Canvas-course/ta-p/785) or [Blackboard](https://help.blackboard.com/Learn/Administrator/Hosting/Course_Management/Common_Cartridge_Course_Packages#download-the-course-package_OTP-8).
 		* If you given a choice, please select "IMS Common Cartridge v 1.1.0"; LMS Migrator has not yet been tested with other versions of the Common Cartridge format.
-	* An Excel spreadsheet that contains a simplified syllabus. **Be sure you follow the template that's provided in the `templates` folder above!** For example, *new_syllabus.xlsx*.
+	* An Excel spreadsheet that contains a simplified syllabus. **Be sure you follow the template that's provided in the `templates` folder above!**
+		* Again, although you can use any file name you want, it might make your life easier to use something simple & clear like *new_syllabus.xlsx*.

 **If you're using the LMS Migrator Python script:**